 - Hebrews 12:3

 The next time you feel unfairly criticized, feel discouraged because of your burden, are afraid to give up something pleasant and comfortable - think of Him and compare your situation to His.
 In other words, keep Jesus as your standard.
 All other human examples are driven by the instinct to survive.
 Only Jesus modeled perfect submission.
-While we, and others, seek to preserve our lives - He came to lay His down.
+While we, and others, seek to preserve our lives - He came to lay His down for sinners like us.

-When we compare our lives to His (not ours, not sports or other heroes) and imitate His life...
-When we do this, it gives us strength to carry on our own Christian lives even when we grow weary.
+When we compare our lives to His (not ours, not sports figures or other heroes) and imitate His life...
+When we do this, it gives us the strength to carry on with our own Christian lives even when we grow weary.

 3. Let go